 Tell President: Time to Advance Atrocities Prevention Board

-The establishment of the interagency Atrocities Prevention Board (APB) last year by the Obama administration Peace_Actionwas an important milestone in developing a comprehensive policy framework to prevent future atrocities.
+The establishment of the interagency Atrocities Prevention Board (APB) last year by the Obama administration was an important milestone in developing a comprehensive policy framework to prevent future atrocities.
 The work that will come out of APB can help create infrastructure and more possibilities for the work of peacebuilding — with potential to save countless lives and tremendous devastation.

 We congratulate the President’s administration for taking this on and encourage them to move it now even further into fruition.
 While there is continual progress, they are well behind their promised deadlines on some key implementation.
 We need to encourage further progress.